kerwitz/arduino_ledstrip/README.md

 }
 ```

-Assuming "LED Strip" as `DEVICE_NAME` (see setup below), theses scenes will show up in the Alexa app as "LED Strip: Sunlight" and "LED Strip: Aquarium".
+Assuming your device name to be "LED Strip", theses scenes will show up in the Alexa app as "LED Strip: Sunlight" and "LED Strip: Aquarium".
 You may mark scenes as off switches by setting `isOffSwitch` to true.
 These scenes will never be activated but instead trigger the strip to return to rgb(0,0,0) and reset the active scene.

 ### Configuring pin and strip type
 By default the project assumes your strip to be connected to the **D1 pin** and to support **GRB + 800khz** mode.
 If your setup differs from these assumptions you can change the constants `LED_STRIP_TYPE` and `LED_STRIP_PIN` in the `StripConfig.h` header file.